 I asked Barrie about this sudden change in the final panels.
 “It was creating a mystery which perhaps would never be solved,” says Barrie.
 “Turbo had predicted something different but it happened quicker than he had anticipated.
 It had a shock element for characters and for readers.
 I was piling on the pressure, indicating that anything could happen in this story!”

-Whether we’d ever have found out what really happened will itself remain a mystery but for now it ends a story which was quite brutal for kids to read.
+Whether we’d ever have found out what really happened will itself remain a mystery but for now it ends a chapter which was quite brutal for kids to read.
 That’s why I loved it so much back then!
 As as adult I can see how it had to rush through so much in such a short period of time, because the comic was going to kick off its regular strips with all of the teams landing to explore this potential new planet.

 I was engrossed as a ten-year-old and now as adult I’ve enjoyed the rollercoaster and am in awe of how much Barrie and Ian were able to squeeze in here.
 The exhilarating ride of the strip has me hyped for next week and as such the pages of “The Creatures to Come!” aren’t even needed, but I can understand why they’re here.
 Again, you have to remember the target audience.